 15. Pementos de Padrón

 If you are able to find and try each of these items while in Spain, you’ll have a great grasp on the cuisine and the main staples of the Spanish diet.
 Of course, there are hundreds of other things that will tempt you, as well.
-I could spend a whole year in cities like San Sebastian and never tire of the delicious pintxos there.
-I highly recommend a pinchos crawl in Northern Spain.
-And in Southern Spain, find out where to eat tapas in Seville.
-(Just make sure you learn the difference between pintxos, pinchos and tapas before you go!)
+I could spend a whole year in cities like San Sebastian eating the food, and never tire of the delicious pintxos there.

 If I missed your favorite one, let me know in the comments and I’ll add it on!